edgararturocastrejon/osticket-prereqs/README.md

 </p>
 <p>
-After that go to your desktop to the Installation Files, download and install PHP Manager for IIS.
+4) Go to your desktop to the Installation Files, download and install PHP Manager for IIS.
 (PHPManagerForIIS_V1.5.0.msi) Say yes to eveything to finish installing.
 </p>
 <br />